sarbjot-14/phonequiz/README.md

 ## Getting Started

-Clone the repository and open up the index.html file in a browser.
+Clone the repository.
+Run phoneServer.js with NodeJs.
+Open index.html

 Fill the Survey and submit for results.